tonyhb/distribution/docs/configuration.md

         - ^https?://www\.example\.com/
 ```

-### `enabled`
+### `disabled`

-Use the `enabled` flag to enable the other options in the `validation`
+The `disabled` flag disables the other options in the `validation`
 section.
-They are disabled by default.
+They are enabled by default.
+This option deprecates the `enabled` flag.

 ### `manifests`

-Use the `manifest` subsection to configure manifest validation.
+Use the `manifests` subsection to configure validation of manifests.
+If
+`disabled` is `false`, the validation allows nothing.

 #### `urls`